Sargon of Akkad: Sumerian legend

 The Sumerian-language Sargon legend contains a legendary account of Sargon's rise to power.
 It is an older version of the previously known Assyrian legend, discovered in 1974 in Nippur and first edited in 1983.
+Subsequent scholarship questioned if the two fragments were actually a join, or were even from two different texts.
+The initial translation has also been questioned.

-The extant versions are incomplete, but the surviving fragments name Sargon's father as La'ibum.
+The extant versions are incomplete, but the surviving two fragments name Sargon's father as La'ibum.
 After a lacuna, the text skips to Ur-Zababa, king of Kish, who awakens after a dream, the contents of which are not revealed on the surviving portion of the tablet.
 For unknown reasons, Ur-Zababa appoints Sargon as his cup-bearer.
 Soon after this, Ur-Zababa invites Sargon to his chambers to discuss a dream of Sargon's, involving the favor of the goddess Inanna and the drowning of Ur-Zababa by the goddess in a river of blood.
-Deeply frightened, Ur-Zababa orders Sargon murdered by the hands of Beliš-tikal, the chief smith, but Inanna prevents it, demanding that Sargon stop at the gates because of his being "polluted with blood."
+Deeply frightened, Ur-Zababa orders Sargon murdered by the hands of Beliš-tikal, the chief smith, but Inanna prevents it, demanding that Sargon stop at the gates because of his being "polluted with blood".
 When Sargon returns to Ur-Zababa, the king becomes frightened again and decides to send Sargon to king Lugal-zage-si of Uruk with a message on a clay tablet asking him to slay Sargon.
 The legend breaks off at this point; presumably, the missing sections described how Sargon becomes king.

 The part of the interpretation of the king's dream has parallels to the biblical story of Joseph, the part about the letter with the carrier's death sentence has similarities to the Greek story of Bellerophon and the biblical story of Uriah.